Updated for Patch 2.8

 Combo (using Kazuha):

 This team is similar to the Hu Tao team seen above.
-Yoimiya acts as the Pyro DPS, with Xingqiu being her sub-DPS, helping her Vaporize her attacks.
+Yoimiya acts as the Pyro DPS, with Xingqiu or Yelan being her off-field DPS, helping her Vaporize her attacks.
 Sucrose is the team’s first support, providing VV shred and TToDS buff for the team.
 Thoma provides Pyro resonance and shielding.
 C6 Thoma can also buff Yoimiya’s normal attacks, further boosting damage.
 It is extremely important when playing Yoimiya that her N5 hits, as it results in higher DPS.
 However, without a shield, this may be difficult to achieve due to the chance of interruption.

 The value of running this team is allowing Bennett to be moved onto another team where he would be more valued, without sacrificing much survivability and damage.